William Brantley Aycock

 In 1990, as a tribute to his chancellorship, the department of family medicine’s building was named for Aycock.
 This honor was in keeping with his long-standing interest in the field of medicine, and his support of family medicine as a way to address the health-care needs of North Carolina's rural citizens.
-The William B. Aycock professorship in his name was established by his many friends and is held as an endowment at the Medical Foundation of North Carolina, Inc. Aycock died after a fall on June 20, 2015 at the age of 99.
+The William B. Aycock professorship in his name was established by his many friends and is held as an endowment at the Medical Foundation of North Carolina, Inc. Aycock died after a fall on June 20, 2015, at the age of 99.

-Aycock was a cousin of North Carolina Governor Charles Brantley Aycock and is best known to sports fans as the man who hired legendary basketball coach Dean Smith.
+Aycock was a cousin of North Carolina Governor Charles Brantley Aycock, who was one of the principal architects in the 1898 Wilmington, North Carolina coup and massacre.
+William B. Aycock is best known to sports fans as the man who hired legendary basketball coach Dean Smith.
 He forced head coach Frank McGuire to resign after the 1960-61 season in the face of major recruiting violations.
 McGuire decided to leave and coach Wilt Chamberlain and the Philadelphia Warriors, before later moving to the University of South Carolina.
 Aycock named Smith, who had been McGuire's top assistant, as his successor.
 Years later, Aycock recalled that McGuire came to his office on a Saturday and told him he was resigning.
 Smith was waiting in McGuire's car, so Aycock called him in and offered him the job.
 When the 30-year-old Smith accepted the job, Aycock told him that wins and losses didn't matter as much as running a clean program that represented UNC well.
 This charge is somewhat ironic, as Smith led the Tar Heels to 879 wins over 36 years.